gvwilson/thirdbit/src/fiction/iffy/index.md

 Two of them marched Edson down a corridor while Doctor Johel explained to Iffy that the Ecologist would be fine.
-"Anyway,
-it's not as if what he tried to do would actually have worked," she said.
+"It's not as if what he tried to do would actually have worked," she said.
 In real life,
-brainwipes were a lot less reliable but a lot more predictable than they were in sims.
+brainwipes were a lot less reliable than they were in sims.
 Deep memories would survive the EMP pulse, just as a person's original personality survived imprinting.
 As for more recent knowledge,